 Millions of individuals living in the United States abuse prescription opioid medications.
 For many, the abuse begins after doctors prescribe opiates for pain relief, often following a surgery or injury.
-These medications offer effective short term relief when patients use them in small doses.
+These medications offer effective short-term relief when patients use them in small doses.
 The problem is that some people take them in large doses over an extended period.
-If you’re abusing opioids, early intervention could help you to recover your life and sobriety.
+If you’re abusing opioids, addiction intervention could help you to recover your life and sobriety.
 On the other hand, if you don’t address your developing issue, you put yourself at a high risk for serious consequences.

 The Opioid Problem